I help solve the complex securities and commercial litigation-related problems facing our clients.

 About Ryan

-Ryan focuses his practice on securities, corporate governance and shareholder litigation, including the defense of securities class actions, derivative suits and M&A litigation.
-He also represents companies, boards and special committees in connection with Securities and Exchange Commission investigations and civil enforcement actions, as well as internal corporate investigations.
+Ryan focuses on securities, corporate governance and shareholder litigation, including the defense of securities class actions, derivative suits and M&A litigation.
+He also represents companies, boards and special committees in connection with US Securities and Exchange Commission investigations and civil enforcement actions as well as internal corporate investigations.
 Ryan has worked with clients in the hardware, software, semiconductor, biotechnology, pharmaceutical, internet and digital media industries.
 His practice also includes complex commercial litigation.

 Representative matters include:

-• Arena Pharmaceuticals: Secured victories in multiple rounds of motions to dismiss, the final one with prejudice, in a federal securities class action against a publicly traded pharmaceutical company and several of its executives misrepresented the results of a pre-clinical study involving the company’s leading drug candidate
+- Arena Pharmaceuticals: Secured victories in multiple rounds of motions to dismiss, the final one with prejudice, in a federal securities class action against a publicly traded pharmaceutical company and several of its executives alleging that they misrepresented the results of a preclinical study involving the company’s leading drug candidate.

-• Encore Capital Group: Jury verdict in favor of our client in the US District Court for the Southern District of California in a lawsuit filed by the company's former general counsel alleging that the company breached the terms of his settlement agreement
+- Encore Capital Group: Jury verdict in favor of Cooley’s client in the US District Court for the Southern District of California in a lawsuit filed by the company’s former general counsel alleging that the company breached the terms of his settlement agreement.

 Selected publications: